UiharuKazari2008/openCreditIC/README.md

-# SimpleCabRFID
+# openCreditPass / PayPass
-Simple Networked RFID Reader for arcade cabinets.
+Cheap and DIY Networked RFID Reader for arcade cabinet credit payments.
 Uses card serial number for ID and local server to manage cards and balances

-I hold no responsibility if you use this in a buiness as its still very much beta code
+I hold no responsibility if you use this in a buiness as of the time of writing there is no encryption or authentication with the server/readers

 ## Features
 * Supports low cost ESP32 based RFID Card readers (See make a card reader section)